ManicodeSecurity/CloudSec-Azure/003-IAM/README.md

+# Lab 003 - IAM
+This lab will help us understand how users can be restricted to cloud resources inside of Azure.

 ## Create a Role Assignment to Add a User to our Resource Group

 We will use the Azure Portal UI to add a restricted "read only" user to our Resource Group.
 We will use the built-in role named `Reader` to accomplish this.

 ### Task 1: View IAM Management in Azure Portal

-In the UI, click on your Resource Group <your_last_name-moto-2019> and then click IAM.
+In the UI, click on your Resource Group <your_last_name-moto-2019> and then click `Access Control (IAM)`.

 In the upper left corner, click the `+Add` button then `Add role assignment` as follows: